Western Pennsylvania Products Liability Lawyers Advocate for You

 Determining fault when an injury occurs

 Product defects are usually the fault of the manufacturer, which is then liable in a personal injury claim.
 These issues have some unique circumstances, as they may occur across countless industries.
-To be successful in a lawsuit, Bowers & Fawcett, LLC investigates both the product in question and the company and industry from which it comes.
+To be successful in a lawsuit, Bowers Fawcett & Hurst, LLC investigates both the product in question and the company and industry from which it comes.
 Manufacturers are strictly liable for the damages that result from a defective or dangerous product.

 Common types of products liability cases include: